1technophile/OpenMQTTGateway/docs/use/ble.md

 **Active scanning:** With this scanning mode the gateway sends out requests for sensor broadcasts first, before then picking up the broadcast advertisement data.
 Some devices require this request before they send out all data in their broadcasts.
 The interval for this active scanning with request first is set by [{"intervalacts":300000}](#setting-the-time-between-active-scanning)

-If adaptive scanning is set to false and you want to manually set these intervals, setting [Publishing advertisement and advanced data](#advanced-publishing-advertisement-and-advanced-data-default-false) to true will show you additional data about which of your devices require active scanning and/or continuous scanning, so that you can tune these setting to your devices and your individual requirements of their data.
+Setting [Publishing advertisement and advanced data](#advanced-publishing-advertisement-and-advanced-data-default-false) to true will show you additional data about which of your devices require active scanning and/or continuous scanning, so that you can tune these setting to your devices and your individual requirements of their data.

 **"cont":true** - the device requires continuous scanning.
 If passive ({"interval":100}) or active ({"intervalacts":100}) depends on the additional device specification.